FintechLabZ/SHRK-RoadMap/White Paper.md

  100% unseasable Asset

-$SHRK will swim in the wallets of the wealthy
+$SHRK will swim in the wallets of the wealthiest
 Fast and Efficiently

-Establishing Price*
+Establishing Price

 looking at simple techniques to estimate the price for an asset.
 The more advanced economic mechanisms can open up new possibilities for the markets and can be very useful to let the market signal the price.